droom/sas1ni69.github.io/_posts/2014-12-27-introduction-to-meteor-js.markdown

 Now you should be able to view a list of all the users that were passed in our helper method.
 Just like that we've added a new helper that allows us to pass data into our template.

-Meteor is huge, it's a full stack database.
+Meteor is huge, it's a full stack framework.
 I will write more in depth blog posts about adding Mongo DB collections into our app to persist data next time!
 Also, how to use coffeescript instead of vailla JS.